Landscape picture

 Middleware plays a vital role in Laravel applications as it allows you to filter HTTP requests entering your application.
 By leveraging middleware, you can perform various tasks such as authentication, authorization, request manipulation, and more.
 Let's explore the key aspects of middleware in Laravel:

 • Exploring Middleware: Begin by understanding the concept of middleware and its purpose in Laravel.
 Middleware acts as a bridge between the client and your application, providing a way to intercept and process incoming requests.
-Here are some important points to cover:
+Here are some important points to cover: - Global Middleware: Learn how to define and register global middleware that will be applied to every HTTP request in your application's lifecycle.
+Global middleware is useful for tasks such as verifying authentication, setting headers, or handling CORS.

 • Assigning Middleware to Routes: Discover how to assign specific middleware to individual routes, allowing you to apply different sets of middleware based on the route requirements.
 This enables you to add middleware for authentication, role-based access control, request validation, and more.